appelmar/scidb4gdal/README.md

     - Improved performance for both read and write access

 ## Getting Started
-Similar to other database drivers for GDAL, we need to access a database in order to perform queries.
-Therefore two strategies can be utilized to do so.
-The first strategy was introduced by the early database drivers.
-They used a connection string to access the database.
-Typically the connection string was passed as the file name.
-The second strategy was introduced as opening options parameter for the GDAL functions with GDAL version 2.0.

-Examples on connection approaches:
+Similar to other database drivers for GDAL, we define a connection string to address a SciDB array as a GDAL dataset.
+The connection string must contain an array name and may have further arguments like connection details of the database.
+With release of GDAL version 2.0, we added opening and create options to specify database connection details.
+Examples below demonstrate how a SciDB array can be accessed using gdalinfo.

+Examples how to address a SciDB array:

-- file name based: `"SCIDB:array=<arrayname> [host=<host> port=<port> user=<user> password=<password>]"`
+- identifier based: `gdalinfo "SCIDB:array=<arrayname> [host=<host> port=<port> user=<user> password=<password>]"`

-- opening option based: `-oo "host=<host>" -oo "port=<port>" -oo "user=<user>" -oo "password=<password> -oo "ssl=true"`
+- opening option based: `gdalinfo -oo "host=<host>" -oo "port=<port>" -oo "user=<user>" -oo "password=<password> -oo "ssl=true" "SCIDB:array=<arrayname>"`

-Notice that the file name for SciDB must start with `SCIDB:` in order to let GDAL identify the dataset as a SciDB array.
-Default values for parameters, if additional information is provided, are the following:
+Notice that the dataset identifier must start with `SCIDB:` in order to let GDAL identify the dataset as a SciDB array.
+Default values for connection arguments are the following:

     <host>     = https://localhost
     <port>     = 8083
     <user>     = scidb
     <password> = scidb

+Alternatively, these parameters may be set as environment variables `SCIDB4GDAL_HOST`, `SCIDB4GDAL_PORT`, `SCIDB4GDAL_USER`, `SCIDB4GDAL_PASSWD`.

+### Simple array download
+The following examples demonstrate how to download simple two-dimensional arrays using the [gdal_translate](http://www.gdal.org/gdal_translate.html) utility.

+1. Download the whole array
+`gdal_translate "SCIDB:array=hello_scidb" "hello_scidb.tif"`

+2. Download a subset based on array coordinates `gdal_translate -srcwin 0 0 100 100 "SCIDB:array=hello_scidb" "hello_scidb_subset.tif"`

+3. Download a spatial subset based on spatial coordinates (assuming WGS84) and only the first array attribute (band 1) `gdal_translate -proj_win 7.1 52.2 7.6 51.9 -b 1 "SCIDB:array=hello_scidb" "hello_scidb_subset.tif"`

+### Simple array upload
+The following examples demonstrate how to upload single images to simple two-dimensional arrays using the [gdal_translate](http://www.gdal.org/gdal_translate.html) utility.

+1. Upload the whole array
+`gdal_translate -of SciDB "hello_scidb.tif" "SCIDB:array=hello_scidb"`

+## Details

 One of the benefits of SciDB is that it allows to store not only two dimensional data, but it supports multi-dimensional storage.
-The scidb4geo plugin, developed also in this context, extends SciDB to store images with a spatial and optional a temporal reference that is annotated to the SciDB arrays as metadata.
+The [scidb4geo](https://github.com/mappl/scidb4geo) plugin, extends SciDB to store images with spatial and temporal reference that is annotated to the SciDB arrays as metadata.
 With this annotations image coordinates (or dimension indices of arrays) can be transformed into real world coordinates and dates.
-GDAL can already deal with spatial operations like subsetting and image reprojections and therefore the standard parameter for those operations can be also used with SciDBArrays.
+GDAL can already deal with spatial operations like subsetting and image reprojections and  standard parameters for those operations can be also used with SciDB arrays.
 For example the gdal_translate parameter like `-projwin` or `-srcwin` will work for spatial subsetting and querying an array in SciDB.

-Since GDAL was developed primarily in a spatial context, the temporal query proved difficult to realize in the current GDAL version.
-For this purpose we introduced several ways to state the temporal context, when querying a temporally referenced array.
+We introduced several ways to state the temporal context, when querying a temporally referenced array.

 There are three major approaches to do this: